Overview of Celo governance and how the network is managed using the stakeholder proposal process.

 Celo uses a formal on-chain governance mechanism to manage and upgrade the protocol such as for upgrading smart contracts, adding new stable currencies, or modifying the reserve target asset allocation.
-All changes must be agreed upon by Celo Gold holders using a weighted vote.
+All changes must be agreed upon by CELO holders.
 A quorum threshold model is used to determine the number of votes needed for a proposal to pass.

 The change procedure happens in the following phases:

 Overview of Phases

 Each proposal starts on the Proposal Queue where it may receive upvotes to move forward in the queue relative to other queued proposals.
 Proposal authors should work to find community members to upvote their proposal (proposers may also upvote their proposals).
 Up to three proposals from the top of the queue are dequeued and promoted to the approval stage automatically per day.
 Any proposal that remains in the queue for 4 weeks will expire.

 - Approval lasts 1 days (24 hours), during which the proposal must be approved by the Approver(s).
 Approved proposals are promoted to the Referendum stage.

 - Referendum lasts five days, during which owners of Locked Celo vote yes or no on the proposal.
 Proposals that satisfy the necessary quorum are promoted to the execution phase.

 - Execution lasts up to three days, during which anybody may trigger the execution of the proposal.

 Any user may submit a Proposal to the